lwessely/node-identity/README.md

 ## ToDo
 - Sessions should have an expiration date
 - Renewal tokens should be issued, so sessions can be renewed for a period of time after expiration
-- Users should be able to have arbitrary data associated with them